 - Complete the Consent Form to Obtain Employment Verification Information and upload it to the SRNA.

-- If you have never practised as a RN in Canada: complete the Consent Form to Release Registration Information and upload it to the SRNA.
+- If you have never practiced as a RN in Canada: complete the Consent Form to Release Registration Information and upload it to the SRNA.

 - Obtain a current Vulnerable Sector Check issued by the police force where you live.
 Examples include the RCMP, City Police, or police service.